uComponents/ucomponents.github.com/umapper/index.md

 ### Querying ###
 Calling the `uMapper.Query<TDestination>()` methods gets you a fluent interface to 'query' nodes.
 I say 'query' because it doesn't implement `IQueryable` (probably never will).
+Enumerating the query gives you back all nodes which can be mapped to `TDestination` (which means models which inherit from `TDestination` will be included).
 If you hunger for more query methods, you can write your own extension methods for `INodeQuery<TDestination>`.
 {% highlight c# %}
 // Maps the current node